Ecclesiastical Architects & Surveyors Association

 a) There will be:

-i) Members, who shall be i) suitably qualified* architects or building surveyors professionally engaged in work relating to the care, maintenance, design or construction of ecclesiastical buildings and ii) who have demonstrated to the General Committee their active support of the Objectives to the Association.
+i) Full Members, who shall be suitably qualified architects or building surveyors who i) have demonstrated to the Membership committee their experience in the care, maintenance, design or construction of ecclesiastical buildings in the United

 b) i) Members shall enjoy full membership of the Association, may participate in all meetings of the Association, vote in all elections, receive all publications of the Association and participate fully in the activities of the Association.
+Full Members

-v) The decision of the General Committee shall be final in respect of all applications.
+necessary to obtain full membership of the Association and will publish these requirements on the Association’s website.
+The decision of the General Committee shall be final in respect of all applications.

 RULE 4 ATTAINMENT OF MEMBERSHIP